forta-network/docs/docs/how-forta-works.md

 #### Notification channels

-By default, detection bot alerts are sent from Scan Nodes to a Forta maintained ElasticSearch database and then displayed in the Forta Explorer dashboard.
-If the detection bot is specified as private, the alerts will not appear in the Forta Explorer dashboard, but they will still be accessible through the Forta Public GraphQL API via queries specifying the detection bot ID.
+By default, detection bot alerts are sent from Scan Nodes to a Forta maintained ElasticSearch database and then displayed in the Forta App dashboard.
+If the detection bot is specified as private, the alerts will not appear in the Forta App dashboard, but they will still be accessible through the Forta Public GraphQL API via queries specifying the detection bot ID.
 For accessing alerts, Forta detection bots have a few built-in options and a number of extended options:

 1. Subscriptions through the Forta App - Currently email address and/or a Slack webhook, but you can request that other options be added by the Forta Foundation.
 2. OpenZeppelin Defender Forta Sentinels - Monitors the Forta Public API for new alerts and delivers those alerts to Defender Autotasks and/or Defender Notifications (email, Discord, Slack, Datadog, Telegram, other webhooks).